License

 Post Installation

-You can add the lines below to your shell configuration file (e.g. ~/.bashrc or ~/.zshrc).
+Add these lines to your shell configuration file (e.g. ~/.bashrc or ~/.zshrc):

 Both arm64 and amd64 are supported (except on Arch Linux images which are amd64 only 1).